bron99/Discord_2024/README.md

 # Discord Appearance/Accessibility Settings

-Technically the theme should work for all default themes (Light, Ash, Dark, Onyx, nitro themes are not supported), however it was mostly tested on Ash, as that's the theme I use and had most screenshots of.
+All themes are supported (Light, Ash, Dark, Onyx and custom Nitro ones), however some things might be off.
+The theme is mainly tested on Ash, as that's the theme I use and have most screenshots/videos of.
 Any other settings (i.e., UI density, zoom, font size) were default ones, if changed they should still work as intended, if any bugs occur please let me know!

 # Plugins